bayprior 0.3.2

 New features

-• Added elicit_exponential() — elicits an Exponential(rate) prior for constant hazard rates and Poisson rate priors.
-Supports "moments" (mean to rate), "rate" (direct), and "quantile" (1D optimisation) methods.
-The Exponential distribution is conjugate for Poisson and survival data via Gamma-Poisson/Exponential updating.
+• elicit_exponential() – Exponential(rate) prior for hazard rates and Poisson rate priors.
+Supports moments, rate, and quantile methods.

-• Added density and x-range support for Exponential and Weibull distributions in plot.bayprior().
-Previously these distributions rendered blank density plots; they now display correctly.
+• Density and x-range support for Exponential and Weibull in plot.bayprior().

 Bug fixes